Zhihan72/Chart2Code/README.md

 This repository releases the official data and code for the paper "Enhancing Chart-to-Code Generation in Multimodal Large Language Models via Iterative Dual Preference Learning".
+More details of our project are on the way.

 This repository is used for double-blind reviewing process.
 ANYONE is NOT allowed to distribute our data and code at ANYTIME during the reviewing process.

 # About Chart2Code